Gas duster: Uses

-Canned air can be used for cleaning dust off surfaces such as keyboards, as well as sensitive electronics in which moisture is not desired.
-When using canned air, it is recommended to not hold the can upside down, as this can result in spraying liquid on to the surface.
+Gas duster can be used for cleaning dust off surfaces such as keyboards, as well as sensitive electronics in which moisture is not desired.
+When using gas duster, it is recommended to not hold the can upside down, as this can result in spraying liquid on to the surface.
 The liquid, when released from the can, boils at a very low temperature, rapidly cooling any surface it touches.
 This can cause mild to moderate frostbite on contact with skin, especially if the can is held upside down.
 Also, the can gets very cold during extended use; holding the can itself can result in cold burns.

 A dust spray can often be used as a freeze spray.
 Many gas dusters contain HFC-134a (tetrafluoroethane), which is widely used as a propellant and refrigerant.
 HFC-134a sold for those purposes is often sold at a higher price, which has led to the practice of using gas dusters as a less expensive source of HFCs for those purposes.
 Adapters have been built for such purposes, although in most cases, the use of such adapters will void the warranty on the equipment they are used with.
 One example of this practice is the case of airsoft gas guns, which use HFC-134a as the compressed gas.
 Several vendors sell "duster adapters" for use with airsoft guns, though it is necessary to add a lubricant when using gas dusters to power airsoft guns.